 - 1. Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of water quality.
-High turbidity can hinder the effectiveness of disinfectants. - Radiological testing is performed once every nine years under reduced monitoring.
+High turbidity can hinder the effectiveness of disinfectants. - 2.
+Radiological testing is performed once every nine years under reduced monitoring.
 Results from 2013 are valid until 2021. - 3.
 The state considers 50pCi/l to be the level of concern for beta particles, and 15 pCi/l Gross alpha particles. - 4.
-Due to exceedence of lead Action level, Lead and copper testing will be performed on regular six-monthly monitoring schedule starting from the year 2014. - 5.
+Due to consecutive test results of low lead and copper levels in the distribution water, lead and copper samples are tested on reduced monitoring schedule (30 samples are tested annually). - 5.
 The level presented represents the 90th percentile of the sites tested during January June.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the values detected at your water system.
-This year the 90th percentile values for lead and copper was under the action level limits. - If iron and manganese are present, total concentration of both should not exceed 500 μg/l. - 7.
-Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+This year the 90th percentile values for lead and copper were under the action level limits. - 6.
+If iron and manganese are present, total concentration of both should not exceed 500 μg/l. - Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 8.
-MCL of combined Radium 226 and 228 is 5 pCi/L. - The level represents the highest value of locational running annual average (LRAA) calculated from the last four quarters.
+MCL of combined Radium 226 and 228 is 5 pCi/L.

+- The level represents the highest value of locational running annual average (LRAA) calculated from the last four quarters.
 LRAA also includes previous year quarterly results.
-The four set of samples were collected quarterly.

-- 10. The Range represents the min and max values out of all TTHMs and HAA5s sample collected throughout this reporting year. - 11.
+The four set of samples were collected quarterly. - 10.
+The Range represents the min and max values out of all TTHMs and HAA5s sample collected throughout this reporting year. - 11.
 For UCMR 3, all PWSs serving more than 10,000 people and 800 representative PWSs serving 10,000 or fewer people will monitor for 21 List 1 contaminants during a 12-month period from January 2013 through December 2015.
 The Village participate in the Assessment Monitoring uses common analytical method technologies used by drinking water laboratories.
-The Village monitoring was concluded in February 2014.
+The Village monitoring was concluded in February 2014. - 12.
+In August 2018, Villages detected two positive total coliform results, which triggered a Level-1 Assessment.
+The Village completed the assessment within the required 30-day period.